 To the TGbe Editor: change the P.L.
 398.61 as following:

 Figure 36-25 (Transmitter block diagram for the L-SIG, RL-SIG, and U-SIG fields of an EHT TB PPDU) shows the transmit process for the L-SIG, RL-SIG, and U-SIG fields of an EHT TB PPDU using one frequency segment.
+These transmit blocks are also used to generate the L-STF and L-LTF fields of the EHT TB PPDU with the following exception:

-The BCC encoder and interleaver are not used when generating the L-STF and L-LTF fields. (#1945)The L-SIG, RL-SIG, and U-SIG fields may be duplicated over multiple 20 MHz if the EHT modulated fields are allocated in an RU/MRU > 242 tones.
+— The BCC encoder, and interleaver as well as constellation mapper are not used when generating the L-STF and L-LTF fields.

+(#1945)The L-SIG, RL-SIG, and U-SIG fields may be duplicated over multiple 20 MHz if the EHT modulated fields are allocated in an RU/MRU > 242 tones.

 Proposed changes for CID 6999, 4692: